b0-system/b0/README.md

 B0 describes software construction and deployments using modular and customizable definitions written in OCaml.

-B0 describes:

-* Build environments.
-* Software configuration, build and testing.
-* Source and binary deployments.
-* Software life-cycle procedures.

-The core build library of B0 provides abitrary build abstraction with reliable and efficient incremental rebuilds.
-It can be – and has been – used on its own to devise domain specific build systems.
+At the core of B0 is the `b0.memo` library which provides arbitrary build abstraction with reliable, efficient incremental rebuilds.

 B0 is distributed under the ISC license.
 It depends on [cmdliner][cmdliner].